 The development shall be divided into consecutive layers.
 All of the requirements defined under Formal Requirements are classified and assigned to one of them.
 Those layers are:

+Prototype: The prototype serves to play test the central game-logic and contains only the most minimal graphical features needed to represent the game state.
+If any feature is removed from this part the prototype will degrade from a game into a technical prototype.